Aryna Sabalenka: 2021: Major semifinals, singles No. 2, doubles No. 1

-Sabalenka continued her season at the Canadian Open in Montreal.
-She reached the semifinals but lost to Karolína Plíšková, in straight sets.
-She then lost her opening-round match against Paula Badosa at the Cincinnati Open.
-Despite the loss, Sabalenka reached a career-high ranking of world No. 2.
+Sabalenka started her North American hard court season at the Canadian Open.
+She defeated wildcard entrants Sloane Stephens and Rebecca Marino to reach the quarterfinals.
+She defeated No. 15 Victoria Azarenka to reach the semifinals, where she lost again to No. 6 Karolína Plíšková in straight sets.
+At the Cincinnati Open, she lost her opening-round match against Paula Badosa.
+Despite the loss, she reached a career-high ranking of No. 2.

-At the US Open, Sabalenka reached her second consecutive (and second overall) major semifinal following wins over Danielle Collins, Elise Mertens, and Barbora Krejčíková.
-In the semifinal, she lost to Leylah Fernandez in three sets.
+At the US Open, Sabalenka defeated Nina Stojanović in the first round in three sets.
+She defeated Tamara Zidanšek, No. 29 Danielle Collins, No. 16 Elise Mertens, and No. 9 Barbora Krejčíková, without dropping a set, to reach her second major semifinal.
+In the semifinals, she lost to Leylah Fernandez in three sets.

 Due to a positive COVID-19 test, Sabalenka was not able to play at Indian Wells.
+Sabalenka qualified for the WTA Finals in singles for the first time.
+She defeated Iga Świątek, but was eliminated by Paula Badosa and Maria Sakkari in the round-robin stage.